Skip to main content

 John Bailey Jr. of Hanover, Massachusetts.
 A colorful mahogany case tall clock.
 NN-3.

-A mahogany veneered tall case clock signed on the dial by John Bailey Jr., of Hanover, Massachusetts.
+This high-style cross-banded and mahogany veneered tall case clock, signed on the dial by John Bailey Jr., of Hanover, Massachusetts, is not just a timepiece, but a piece of history that connects us to the craftsmanship of the past.

-This formal mahogany cased example features choice veneers that exhibit long sweeping grain patterns.
-These panels are prominently displayed in the construction of the cabinet.
+This formal mahogany case example features choice veneers that exhibit long sweeping grain patterns.
+These panels are prominently displayed in the cabinet design.
 This case stands four flared French feet.
-They are long and slender and transition into a drop apron or curtain that hangs from the bottom of the base panel.
-The base panel is cross-banded.
-This detail frames a figured mahogany panel.
-A compressed waist molding transitions the base section into the long and narrow waist of the case.
-This section centers the rectangular-shaped door.
-The veneers used here follow the same formatting displayed in the base panel.
-The perimeter is fitted with an applied molding.
+They are long and slender and transition into a triple-drop apron or curtain that hangs below the base panel.
+The veneered panel selected for the base features an active grain pattern.
+It is interesting to note that a tall clock made by Abner Pitts in Taunton, MA, features the same veneer flitch.
+The panel has been turned upside down during construction.
+This clock is pictured in Harbor & Home, Furniture of Southeastern Massachusetts 1710-1850 on plate 94.3.
+Other similarities in design and construction strongly suggest that these two clock cases were built in the same unidentified cabinet shop.
+The panel is framed with a cross-banded border.
+A broadly shaped waist molding transitions the base section into the long and narrow waist of the case.
+This section centers the rectangular-shaped cross-banded access door.
+The veneers used in this location are also nicely figured.
+The perimeter of this access door is fitted with an unusual applied reeded molding.
 The front corners of the waist are fitted with boldly reeded inset quarter columns.
 These terminate in brass quarter capitals.
-Above this is the hood section.
+The upper waist molding transitions the case from to the bonnet or hood.
 Fully turned and reeded bonnet columns are mounted in brass capitals.
 These are positioned on either side of the arched bonnet door.
 The columns visually support the molded arch.
+The design of this arch features a bullnose molding at the top.
+This rounded molding is worth noting because several other southeastern Ma cases of this period share a similar design.
 Above the arch are three capped finial plinths or chimneys.
-Each supports a fancy brass finial.
-The plinths also help support a very attractive pierced and open fret work pattern.
-This design is traditionally found in Southeastern New England.
+Each supports a fancy period brass finial.
+The plinths also help support a very attractive pierced and open fretwork pattern.
+This unusual design has been found in other Southeastern New England clock cases.

 This colorfully painted dial is a product of the Boston dial house of Nolen & Curtis.
-Each of the four spandrel areas is decorated with colorfully geometric fan patterns of green, gold, and red.
+Each of the four spandrel areas is decorated with colorfully painted geometric fan patterns of green, gold, and red.
 Gilt circles define the time ring.
 Arabic five-minute markers are separated from the bold Roman-style hour numerals with a dotted minute ring.
-A subsidiary seconds dial and the calendar day are displayed in the traditional locations.
-The Clockmaker's signature is wonderfully displayed in a fluid script format.
+A subsidiary seconds dial and the calendar days are displayed in the traditional locations.
+The Clockmaker's name is boldly displayed in a fluid script.
 The working location of "HANOVER" is displayed in block lettering below it.
 Located in the arch of this dial, one will find a moon phase mechanism or lunar calendar.
-The lunar calendar or moon phase mechanism is a mechanical almanac.
-This feature was most likely made on special order due to the extra work involved in producing it.
+The lunar calendar or moon phase mechanism is a mechanical almanac and was most likely made on special order due to the extra work involved in producing it.
 This display would have been valuable to several occupations during the colonial era.
 Farmers were known to track the moon phase to anticipate the days that offered the most available moonlight.
 A bright night would be more beneficial to them in scheduling the tilling and harvesting of their fields.
-Sailors and merchants track the lunar phases to know when the high tide would allow their ships to sail easily to and from port or when the fishing might be best.
+Sailors and merchants track the lunar phases to know when the high tide would allow their ships to sail easily to and from port.
+The tides also influence fishing, and the moon can affect the tides.
 Numerous religious groups had an almost superstitious litany of rituals best performed by lunar events.
-The actual lunar month represents an inconvenient interval of 29 days, 12 hours, 44 minutes, and 2.8 seconds.
+The lunar month represents an inconvenient interval of 29 days, 12 hours, 44 minutes, and 2.8 seconds.
 A tall clock's lunar calendar is set constant at 29.5 days, representing a complete cycle.
 As a result, a 9-hour setback is required to keep the lunar display current at the end of a single year.
 The lunar disk features two moons that oppose each other so one can rise while the other is setting.
 In between these are painted scenes.
 The first is a pastoral scene featuring two people below a large building.
 The second scene depicts a British ship burning down to water level.
 The areas that frame this lunar display are traditionally formatted with depictions of the hemispheres.

 This fine movement is constructed in brass and is of good quality.
 Four-turned pillars support the two brass rectangular-shaped plates.
-Hardened steel shafts support the polished steel pinions and brass gearing.
-The winding drums are grooved.
-The escapement is designed as a recoil format.
-The movement is weight driven and designed to run for eight days on a full wind.
+Hardened steel shafts support the polished steel pinions, recoil escapement, grooved winding drums, and brass gearing.
+The weight-driven movement is designed to run for eight days on a full wind.
 It is a two-train or a time and strike design having a rack and snail striking system.
-As a result, it will strike each hour on the hour.
-This is done on a cast iron bell which is mounted above the movement.
+As a result, it will strike each hour on the hour on a cast iron bell mounted above the movement.

 This clock stands approximately 92 inches tall to the top of the finial and was made circa 1820.